hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 ### Short Link Access (`/i/:shortCode`)

 The portal can also be reached via a compact short URL (`/i/:shortCode`).
 The `ShortLink` page resolves the 8-character code by querying the `invoice_links` table and redirects to `/customer-portal/:orderId?t=:token`.
 This URL form is used in SMS messages to stay within character limits.
-Short links expire after the `expires_at` date stored on the `invoice_links` record.

 ### Regular Portal View